 - Submit official transcripts from each university attended to the Office of Admissions.

-- 3 letters of recommendation.
-These letters may evidence technical competency, academic strengths and weaknesses, and/or interpersonal and communication skills.
+- These letters may evidence technical competency, academic strengths and weaknesses, and/or interpersonal and communication skills.
 Please do not send these to the department.
 They should be submitted online.